 — Dylan McKay (@dylanmckaynz) March 21, 2018

-Zuckerberg hasn’t responded to these findings yet, but we do know that Facebook has started requesting access to this type of data in an effort to improve its algorithm and uncover users’ “true friendships”.
+Facebook CEO Mark Zuckerberg hasn’t responded to these findings yet, but we do know that Facebook has started requesting access to this type of data in an effort to improve its algorithm and uncover users’ “true friendships.”
 Most of it has been done through the Messenger app, which prompts users to use it instead of the native SMS service.
-It’s true that at the moment, users have an opt-in to “continuously upload” that information.
+It’s true that at the moment, users have to opt-in to “continuously upload” that information.

-But has this been true from the start?
-After all, Google’s old Android API worked until last October, so until then developers were free to access call and SMS data.
+However, Google’s old Android API worked until last October.
+This means that until then, developers were free to access call and SMS data.
 Without a clear opt-in in place, many users may have granted access to such private information unknowingly.

-At the moment, it seems that only Android users were affected by Facebook’ practices. iOS has restrictions in place to prevent such actions.
+At the moment, it seems that only Android users were affected by Facebook’s practices. iOS has restrictions in place to prevent such actions.

-Were you aware that Facebook had access to such data?
+Were you aware that Facebook had access to call history and SMS data?
 Did you opt to share this information with the platform?
 Tell us in the comment section below!